Scaling up your digital platform: do you choose a tailored or SaaS solution?

 Scaling up demands a different solution than launching a pilot.
 You’re looking for a robust solution that can handle the scale of your project.
 If it doesn’t work, this will be at the expense of customer satisfaction or it will cost you money indirectly.

 This also holds true for the OV-fiets.
-You can read more about just how exactly robust software enabled the OV-fiets to grow to over 300 locations with 20,500 bikes and 5 million rides in the case on our website.
+You can read more about just how exactly robust software enabled the OV-fiets to grow to over 300 locations with 20,500 bikes and 5 million riders in the case on our website.

 Tailored digital solution or SaaS?